fermanguzel/basic-study/README.md

-# Egitim
+# Study
-Bunlar Eğitimdir
+This is study

-# Bilgi
+# Info
-Bu bir proje değildir
+These are not project